DelinteNicolas/UNRAVEL/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TIME's documentation!
+Welcome to UNRAVEL's documentation!
 ================================

 Welcome to the documentation of Tractography Informed Multi-fascicle microstructure Estimation!

-The code is available at https://github.com/DelinteNicolas/TIME
+The code is available at https://github.com/DelinteNicolas/UNRAVEL

 .. toctree::
    :caption: Getting Started